 The Consumer Protection from Unfair Trading Regulations 2008 (amended 2014) (CPRs)

 regulate estate agents and other businesses involved in property sales and lettings.

-As a seller you have rights under the Supply of Goods and Services Act 1982 to services carried out with reasonable care and skill, but there are no legal regulations about what estate agents have to do to find you a buyer.
+As a seller you have rights under the Consumer Rights Act 2015 to services carried out with reasonable care and skill, but there are no legal regulations about what estate agents have to do to find you a buyer.
 So do your research to find the best estate agent for you depending on the services that they provide and their costs.